DAHEECHOI1208/cna-bookstore-point/README.md

             "href": "http://bookinventory:8080/books/1"
         }
     },
-    "bookName": "alice in a wonderland",
+    "bookName": "Alice in a wonderland",
     "stock": 150
 }
 ```